micmejia/bible-dump/NKJV/2 Samuel/2 Sam 6.md

 Then he distributed among all the people, among the whole multitude of Israel, both the women and the men, to everyone a loaf of bread, a piece _of meat,_ and a cake of raisins.
 So all the people departed, everyone to his house.

 ###### 20
 Then David returned to bless his household.
-And Michal the daughter of Saul came out to meet David, and said, "How glorious was the king of Israel today, uncovering himself today in the eyes of the maids of his servants, as one of the base fellows [^h]shamelessly uncovers himself!"
+And Michal the daughter of Saul came out to meet David, and said, "How glorious was the king of Israel today, uncovering himself today in the eyes of the maids of his servants, as one of the base fellows shamelessly uncovers himself!"

 ###### 21
 So David said to Michal, "_It was_ before the Lord, who chose me instead of your father and all his house, to appoint me ruler over the people of the Lord, over Israel.
 Therefore I will play _music_ before the Lord.